What are network firewalls?

 Enabling unused rules to be included in a policy goes against best practices and may pose a risk to the organization.
-The AlgoSec network firewall security management solution makes it easy to find and identify unused rules within your firewall policy.
+The AlgoSec platform makes it easy to find and identify unused rules within your firewall policy.

 Firewall rules support applications or processes that require network connectivity to and from specific servers, users, and networks.
 The AlgoSec AppViz add-on automatically associates the relevant business application that each firewall rule supports, enabling you to review associated firewall rules quickly and easily.